 Our comprehensive and world-renowned eating disorders programming runs the entire gamut of eating disorders including the following:

 - Food addiction

 As with our other treatment programs, our eating disorders programs have been thoroughly tested, proven to work and can be individually tailored to meet each patient’s unique and specific needs.

 Call JourneyPure At the River Toll-Free Today

 Addiction can take many forms and come from many sources.
+Getting treatment for a family member can seem tricky but we make the process easy and comfortable.
 When addiction affects you and those you love, you want to find a treatment facility who can provide the programming, tools and support needed to break the vicious cycle of abuse and trauma once and for all.
 With the help of the experienced and compassionate staff at JourneyPure at the River, that will become reality.